UK Expat Pension Advice

 From April 2026, only UK-resident pension scheme administrators will be allowed.
 This could impact schemes run from abroad or through international providers.’

-It’s perfectly legal to combine multiple UK pension pots into a single scheme, such as a SIPP (Self-Invested Personal Pension).
-This makes things easier to manage and often reduces admin costs.
+It’s encouraged now to combine multiple UK pension pots into a single scheme in the UK, but a SIPP (Self-Invested Personal Pension) can make things easier to manage and often reduces admin costs.

-However, not all SIPP providers accept expat clients, but we can connect you with those who do.
-If not, they may limit fund access or provide inadequate customer service.
+Not all SIPP providers are equal, but we can connect you with those who can help.
+Some may limit fund access or provide inadequate customer service.

 But here’s what can go wrong: